-18. The Government through the NEA shall:

-Explore and adopt all viable financing options from local and international sources for cost effective utilization of all its energy resources, and in so doing shall endeavour to maintain a competitive fiscal investment climate in the country.

-Support Public Private Partnerships (PPPs) in the development, operation and maintenance of energy infrastructure and delivery systems.

-- 19. The Government shall set up a Consolidated Energy Fund (CONSEF) to cater for funding of the proposed: - a.
-National Energy Institute; - b.
-Infrastructure development; - c.
-Acquisition and management of strategic petroleum resources; - d.
-Energy sector environmental disaster mitigation, response and recovery; - e.
-Hydro risk mitigation; - f.
-Energy efficiency and conservation programmes, and: - g.
-Promotion of renewable energy initiatives. - 20.
-National Electricity Market will be developed where electricity will be traded as a commodity.
+- 23 The Government through the NEA shall: - a] Explore and adopt all viable financing options from local and international sources for cost effective utilization of all its energy resources, and in so doing shall endeavour to maintain a competitive fiscal investment climate in the country. - b] Support Public Private Partnerships (PPPs) in the development, operation and maintenance of energy infrastructure and delivery systems. - 24 a] Energy infrastructure development. - b] Energy sector environmental disaster mitigation, response and recovery. - c] Hydro risk mitigation. - d] Energy efficiency and conservation programmes and - e] Promotion of renewable energy initiatives. - In time, it is contemplated that as the energy industry evolves into one of increasing scale (where local power generation exceeds demand) and sophistication, with multiple interconnected generators the National Electricity Market will be developed where electricity will be traded as a commodity in a country and exported overseas.
 It will involve both wholesale generation that is transported via interconnected grid of high voltage transmission lines to electricity distributors, who deliver it to consumers (homes and businesses).
-The transport of electricity from generators to consumers is facilitated through a 'pool', or spot market, where the output from all generators is aggregated and scheduled at five minute intervals to meet demand.
+In the long run the transport of electricity from generators to consumers is facilitated through a 'pool', or spot market, where the output from all generators is aggregated and scheduled at five minute intervals to meet demand.